 Students undertaking this module will develop spatial thinking whilst exploring a range of features including urban networks and politics, such as poverty, global change and security.
 The module will explore the cities’ resulting transformations through a combination of readings, lectures, group activities and fieldwork.
 The module will also present students an opportunity to compare the experiences of cities in different parts of the world.

 This module explores climate change in the context of it being a ‘wicked problem’.
 The aim is to provoke students to look beyond the simple narratives pushed at us about climate change and to start to think critically as wicked problems require us to do.
 In doing so, students are invariably forced to abandon often naive assumptions about what can and can't be done to tackle climate related risks.
-Despite understanding climate change from the perspective of wicked, problems often lead to a sense of powerlessness.

 This module will address the major challenges facing tropical forest regions, such as deforestation, biodiversity loss and rural poverty.
 Students will spend eight days participating in field work in Brazil, where they will study topics in conservation and ecology, along with development.
 Whilst studying in the Jari region of the north-eastern Brazilian Amazon, students will engage with a range of research approaches necessary to address conservation and socio-economic issues, including biodiversity monitoring.